 Prof. A. (Albert) van den Berg

-Albert van den Berg (1957) received his NWO-Spinoza Prize in 2009.
-He is professor of Miniaturised Sensor systems for biomedical and environmental applications at the University of Twente.
+Albert van den Berg (1957) is professor of Miniaturised Sensor systems for biomedical and environmental applications at the University of Twente.

-Professor Van den Berg receives the NWO-Spinoza Prize 2009 for his key breakthroughs in the understanding and manipulation of fluids in micro- and nanochannels, and the application of this knowledge to areas such as new medical equipment.
+Professor Van den Berg received the NWO Spinoza Prize 2009 for his key breakthroughs in the understanding and manipulation of fluids in micro- and nanochannels, and the application of this knowledge to areas such as new medical equipment.

 Albert van den Berg (20 September 1957, Zaandam) gained his degree in technical physics in 1983 from the University of Twente where he gained his doctorate five years later.
 From 1988 to 1993 he worked in Switzerland at the Centre for Microtechnology (CSEM) and the University of Neuchatel.
 Since 1993 he has worked at the University of Twente at the MESA+ Institute for Nanotechnology, where he has been a full-time professor since 2002.
 He has won many prizes and repeatedly knows how to acquire large (often international) grants, such as the ERC Advanced Investigator Grant in 2008.
 In 2002, Van den Berg became a Simon Stevin Master.
 Since 2003 he has played a leading role in NanoNed and in May 2008 he became a member of the Royal Netherlands Academy of Arts and Sciences (KNAW).